 Route the long unattached portion of the wiring harness up the left handle and under the console.
-On 15 HP Kawasaki units, connect the connector on the end of the shorter lead to the key switch.
+Connect the connector on the end of the shorter lead to the key switch.
 Connect the two flag terminals to the OPC switch in any order.
 Continue routing this lead down the right side of the handle and connect the connector on the end of it to the park brake switch.
 Fasten the harness to the left hand side of the handle with two small wire ties, from bolt bag, one at the upper end of the handle next to the console and one at the very lower end of the handle where it attaches to the fuel tank support.
 Repeat for the right side.
 Using two small ties from the bolt bag, fasten the harness to the two small holes in the channel under the console.

-- 3.18 Service Engine: Refer to Engine Owner's Manual. - 3.19 Service Hydraulic Oil: The machine is shipped with hydraulic oil in the reservoir.
+- 3.18 The muffler is installed onto the engine exhaust manifold but rotated rearward to fit the crate.
+Loosen the clamp, rotate the muffler ahead and secure the bracket on the muffler to the bracket on the engine with the hardware provided.
+Tighten the clamp. - 3.19 Service Engine: Refer to Engine Owner's Manual. - 3.20 Service Hydraulic Oil: The machine is shipped with hydraulic oil in the reservoir.
 Run the machine for approximately 15 minutes to allow any extra air to purge out of the hydraulic system.
 Check hydraulic reservoir and if necessary fill the reservoir to the appropriate level with Mobil 1 15W-50 synthetic motor oil.
 Replace hydraulic reservoir cap and tighten until snug.
-Do not overtighten.
-NOTE: The baffle is labeled "HOT" and "COLD".
+Do not overtighten.NOTE: The baffle is labeled "HOT" and "COLD".
 The oil level varies with the temperature of the oil.
 The "HOT" level shows the level of oil when it is at 225° F. (107°C).
 The "COLD" level shows the level of the oil when it is a 75°F (24°C).
 Fill to the appropriate level depending upon the temperature of the oil.
-For example: If the oil is about 150°F (65°), fill to halfway between the "HOT" and "COLD" level.

-3.20 GREASE UNIT: NOTE: UNIT IS NOT GREASED AT THE FACTORY.
+For example: If the oil is about 150°F (65°), fill to halfway between the "HOT" and "COLD" levels.
+If the oil is at room temperature (about 75°F (24°C)), fill only to the "COLD" level. - 3.21 GREASE UNIT: NOTE: UNIT IS NOT GREASED AT THE FACTORY.